runfalk/synology-wireguard/README.rst

   `being too old <https://lists.zx2c4.com/pipermail/wireguard/2018-April/002687.html>`_.
   You'll get the error message
   ``Error: argument "suppress_prefixlength" is wrong: Failed to parse rule type``.
-* The error ``error: redefinition of 'crypto_memneq'`` means that you architecture does not need the memneq workaround in wireguard.
-To work around the issue you can pass ``--env HAS_MEMNEQ=1`` as an additional argument to you docker build.
-  If it works, please create an issue or send a PR to fix it properly for your architecture.
 * Everything appears to be OK when running ``wg show`` but no traffic is flowing through the tunnel.
 Apparently there is some kind of race when setting up the interface.
 The simplest known workaround is to append